How to Put Safety First When RVing

 There are good reasons why “safety first” should be the mantra of every person who owns and travels in a recreational vehicle.

-The world has changed a great deal since the days when people could safely stay overnight in rest areas, camp in unsecured and unguarded areas or drink water directly from mountain streams.
+The world has changed a great deal since the days when people could stay overnight in rest areas, camp in unsecured and unguarded areas or drink water directly from mountain streams without worrying about encountering problems.

 Also, we have learned through sad experience about the dangers that lurk within every RV such as